ABA Chelsea Rare Book Fair 2018

 Delivery and Removal of Goods: The Chelsea Old Town Hall will be open for the reception of goods at a time to be notified to Exhibitors by the ABA.
 Under no circumstances may any part of an exhibit be delivered to the venue outside of these times.
 No part of an exhibit may be removed or dismantled during the conduct of the Fair except with the written permission of the Fair Chairman.

-Breakdown may commence immediately after the Fair closes on the final day of the fair.
-No boxes or other obstructions may be moved from stands or placed in the aisles until the announcement stating that all public have left the venue.
+Breakdown will commence shortly after the Fair closes on the final day of the fair; no boxes or other obstructions may be moved from stands or placed in the aisles until the announcement stating that all public have left the venue.
 All exhibits must be cleared from the hall by 9.00pm that evening.
 Any items found that were not removed from the venue by the time specified shall be shipped at the Exhibitor’s expense at the order of the Fair Chairman.

 Security Badges: Badges must be booked in advance and names will be scrutinised by the Chelsea Committee for non-exhibiting booksellers; a non-exhibiting bookseller in their own right, whether a member of an ILAB affiliated association or not, may NOT assist a bona fide exhibitor prior to the opening of the Fair.
 Event Staff will supply pre-booked security badges to Exhibitors when they register on arrival.
 All Exhibitors and anyone working at their stand must be registered and must wear name badges identifying them by their correct name and company at all times.
 Exhibitors must not lend security badges to another person under any circumstances and may not collect badges on behalf of anyone else.